Many tell us what to think. I ask my readers to be skeptical. Question me and others.

 the only meaningful choice we all face

 The last presidential election was often viewed as an ideological plebiscite between conservatives and liberals.
-It reminded us how deep are divisions within the nation, how intense is the mutual distrust, and most of all, how fractioned we have become; clustering around people agreeing with us but unable to discuss with our opponents things that matter.
+It reminded us of deep divisions within the nation, intense mutual distrust, and, most of all, how fractioned we have become, clustering around people who agree with us but are unable to discuss with our opponents things that matter.
 If we acknowledge this profound inability to communicate with the other side, it is less important who won; more important is that after the election, both sides still perceive each other as unfit, not suitable to deal properly with the issues that our nation is facing.
 In their genuine convictions, both sides sincerely care about the nation’s future, but in the concepts of how to address our problems we ideologically drifted so far apart that there is very little common ground.
 Sadly, that almost 50/50 split in Washington reflects the ideological fracture within the nation.
 Stalemate is the right word, and it is not good.

 Conservatives lost in that ideological plebiscite last year.
 One may say that the winning side had a more appealing messenger, but one may say as well that if the losing side had a more appealing message, it could win regardless.
 Losers in the last presidential election can blame only themselves for the outcome.